Albuquerque Product Liability Lawyer

 New Mexico Lawyers Assisting Injured Consumers

 When you purchase a product, you do not expect to be injured.
 You assume that the manufacturer made a reasonably safe product.
 Unfortunately, many different products, including toys, baby products, pharmaceuticals, medical devices, furniture, and appliances, may be unreasonably dangerous.
 If you are injured as a result of a defective product, you may have a basis to file a lawsuit.
-The New Mexico product liability lawyers at the Branch Law Firm can advise you on whether you may have a claim for compensation.
+Our Albuquerque product liability lawyers at the Branch Law Firm can advise you on whether you may have a claim for compensation.

 Legal Theories in Product Liability Claims

 In New Mexico, a manufacturer or distributor may be held strictly liable for a defective product that causes you injuries.
 This means that the manufacturer or distributor may need to pay damages for injuries caused by a defective product, irrespective of how much care the manufacturer or distributor took in designing, manufacturing, or marketing the product.
 You will need to show an actionable defect, causation, and damages.
 Anybody in the distribution chain may be held accountable for injuries, including the manufacturer, designer, or seller of a product.